SOliv1/ms-cook-corner/README.md

 The utensils has been designed for multi-functionality and comfort.
 Each piece is designed for multi-purpose functionality.
 There are two innovative ranges in beechwood and stainless Steel range which ensures that all cooks needs are met.

-UX
+## UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project
-This website is designed for keen cooks to share recipes with others swapping ideas and building up a collection.
-They have access to all the cook ware they need via a link on the website to the finest British cook ware Mason Cash when only the best will do.
+This website is designed for keen cooks to share recipes with others, by swapping ideas and building up a collection.
+They have access to all the cook ware they need via a link on the website to the finest British cookware *Mason Cash* when only the best will do.
+I want to find out more about the useful implements and products that can be found on the website and buy directly with companies who speicalize in Mason Cash as well as promoting *Mason Cash* the Company, without having to leave the site.
 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 As a user type, I want to perform an action, so that I can achieve a goal.
 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser. static/img/wirefme1.png static/img/wirefme2.png
 ## Features
 ### Website
 **Flask** I add all html pages so they can be rendered in *Flask to the Folder Name "templates"*.
 Eventually we will be able to deploy this website on Heroku.
 More on this later.